rugbyprof/4443-5373-Mobile-Apps/Assignments/04-A04/README.md

 ## Overview

-Code you will need the following Python scripts:
+You can use the following Python scripts or write your own, just fulfill the requirements.

 - [api.py](./candyAPI/api.py)
 - [mongoDBInterface.py](./candyAPI/mongoDBInterface.py)